-The Information Systems and Analytics department offers the Master of Science in Information Systems with concentrations in Information Security, IT Project Management, General Information Systems, and Business Intelligence and Analytics.
+The Information Systems and Analytics department offers the Master of Science in Information Systems with concentrations in Information Security and Assurance, IT Project Management, and Business Intelligence and Analytics.
 Core and elective classes may also be combined to form a strong foundation in database-related topics.
 The department also offers courses for the Master of Business Administration degree and a minor in Information Systems for students seeking a master's degree other than the M.B.A.

 The graduate program director serves as advisor for students majoring in Information Systems.
 Prospective students are encouraged to contact the graduate program director or the department to discuss the program.